 Write OPA/Rego policies for IaC and configuration projects, or Kyverno YAML for Kubernetes clusters.
-Use the built-in editor, import from templates, or generate policies with AI.
+Use the built-in editor, import from templates, or generate with AI.

-Opens the policy editor with a blank policy.
+Opens the policy editor.

-Write Rego/YAML manually, use a template, or generate with AI.
+Write Rego/YAML manually, use AI generation, or import a template.

 Save the policy and map it to projects or policy groups.